rehierl/html-outliner-spec/issue-associations.md

 The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline (see [innerSections](#section-parent-outline)).
-The only exception to that rule is when the inner sections of an outline are added to the outline of an ancestor sectioning element in [step 4.5.4](./outliner-steps.md/#4-5-4).
+The only exception to that statement is when the inner sections of an outline are added to the outline of an ancestor sectioning element in [step 4.5.4](./outliner-steps.md/#4-5-4).

 <!-- ####################################################################### -->